genolytica/elixir-gr-project/ShellFunctions/SignalTracks/README.md

 # generate-signal-tracks

-An R script for creating signal tracks.
+A shell script for creating signal tracks.

 ## Description

-This R script creates bigWig files to be used for exploring RNA signal in genome browsers.
+This shell script ```runSignalTracks.R```, calls the createSignalTracks() function of the metaseqR2 package and creates bigWig files to be used for exploring RNA signal in genome browsers.
 When strands are separated, a UCSC genome browser trackhub is created to group tracks for the same sample.
 A link to the created data is returned.
+The script can be invoked from the system shell instead of the R shell, using ```Rscript```.

 The script performs the following tasks:
 1. Reads the targets file in order to read in the BAM files and make the Rles.